brentongunning/voodoo.js/config/readme.txt

 -------------------------------------------------------------------------------

 8-11-2013 - 0.8.5
-Added seam layer for eliminating the seam between antialiased layers.
+Added seam layer to fix the small gap between antialiased layers.
-Added Cache to Model and View for sharing objects across different controls.
+Added Cache to Model and View for reusing objects across controls.
-Simplified API - Passing an options object when creating an engine.
+Simplified API: Passing an options object when creating an engine.
-Simplified API - Replaced View.zMin/zMax with View.above/below.
+Simplified API: Replaced View.zMin/zMax with View.above/below.
 Reduced jitteryness when scrolling.
-Created options.stencils that's true by default.
+Added Options.stencils for enabling or disabling stencils altogether.
+Simplified samples.
 Updated ThreeJs to r60.

 8-10-2013 - 0.8.4